ropensci-archive/codefinch/README.md

 # codefinch

-Tweet images of your code with GitHub Gist links included from RStudio.
+Tweet images of your code with GitHub Gist links included.

 ## Install